slyfox1186/imagemagick-optimize-jpg/README.md

+# CURRENTLY IN TESTING MODE ONLY

-# Optimize large jpg/jpeg images using ImageMagick's caching feature
+#### Optimize large jpg/jpeg images using ImageMagick's caching feature

 The script `optimize.bat` uses ImageMagick's `convert.exe` file which creates two temporary cache files (`.mpc and .cache`) from each `.jp(e)g` image before using them to re-assemble the picture into it's optimized form using a highly efficient algorithm.
 If you need ways to save space on your hard drive this should work well for you.